Clara Barton: Early professional life

 While teaching in Hightstown, Barton learned about the lack of public schools in Bordentown, the neighboring city.
 In 1852, she was contracted to open a free school in Bordentown, which was the first ever free school in New Jersey.
 She was successful, and after a year she had hired another woman to help teach over 600 people.
 Both women were making $250 a year.
 This accomplishment compelled the town to raise nearly $4,000 for a new school building.
-Once completed, though, Barton was replaced as principal by a man elected by the school board.
+Once it was completed, Barton was replaced as principal by a man elected by the school board.
 They saw the position as head of a large institution to be unfitting for a woman.
 She was demoted to "female assistant" and worked in a harsh environment until she had a nervous breakdown along with other health ailments, and quit.

-In 1855, she moved to Washington D.C. and began work as a clerk in the U.S. Patent Office; this was the first time a woman had received a substantial clerkship in the federal government and at a salary equal to a man's salary.
+In 1855, she moved to Washington, D.C., and began work as a clerk in the U.S. Patent Office; this was the first time a woman had received a substantial clerkship in the federal government and at a salary equal to a man's salary.
 For three years, she received much abuse and slander from male clerks.
 Subsequently, under political opposition to women working in government offices, her position was reduced to that of copyist, and in 1858, under the administration of James Buchanan, she was fired because of her "Black Republicanism".
-After the election of Abraham Lincoln, having lived with relatives and friends in Massachusetts for three years, she returned to the patent office in the autumn of 1861, now as temporary copyist, in the hope she could make way for more women in government service.
+After the election of Abraham Lincoln, having lived with relatives and friends in Massachusetts for three years, she returned to the patent office in the autumn of 1860, now as temporary copyist, in the hope she could make way for more women in government service.